-CWD Fueled By Infectious Waste
+CWD Fueled By Prion Contamination

 Norway and the greater Scandinavian region are experiencing some of the highest rates of neurodegenerative disease in the world.
 The human epidemic is fueling a related epidemic among wildlife.
 Norway will slaughter hundreds of reindeer to tackle a mere symptom of a bigger problem.
 Mismanagement is pouring fuel on the fire in Norway and North America.